Board of Directors

 B.Sc, DIJ

-Jack Kyte is a communications and public relations professional with over 35 years’ experience as an executive in Nova Scotia’s pulp and paper industry.
+Jack is a communications and public relations professional with over 35 years’ experience as an executive in Nova Scotia’s pulp and paper industry.
 He is currently the Executive Director of the Pictou County Chamber of Commerce.
 Previously, Jack was Executive Director of the Pictou Regional Development Agency and is a past member of the Atlantic Regional Board, Nature Conservancy of Canada.
 Jack resides in New Glasgow, Nova Scotia, and his personal interests are related to health care, environmental stewardship, and community economic development.

 Carol MacCulloch